editio/tracer-scripts/Readme.md

 The corpus needs to be prepared following a specific column structure, as explained in the [TRACER manual.
 Corpus preparation](https://tracer.gitbook.io/-manual/manual/corpus-preparation).
 TRACER uses plain text files (.txt).
 For these scripts you need to put each work in a .txt file within the same folder (see the comments in the scripts for more info).

 `Tracer_Corpus_Preparation_verses.R` automates the preparation for a corpus of theatre plays (verses are defined with newline character `\n`).
-Didascalia, speakers, etc. have been removed (The sample texts are not included in the repository due to licence restrictions).
+Didascalia, speakers, etc. have been removed.

 ```
 	id      texto                          fecha file_list